rob9315/mcproxy/README.md

 pnpm add @rob9315/mcproxy
 ```

+It is recommended to use yarn for this project.
+Altho other package managers should work too.

 # API

 This project provides the `Conn` class, which enables you to create a connection to a server and connect clients to the Conn instance.
 The connection will stay after you disconnect from the Conn instance.